Justin da Rosa

 NOTE: Uber requires a G license and to be 21 years old.
 Your car cannot be older than seven years.

-Driving for one of these companies can pay reasonably well, depending on how much you decide to work.
+Driving for a ride sharing or food delivery service can pay reasonably well, depending on how much you decide to work.
 The average Canadian Uber driver, for example, makes $37,323 per year, according to Talent.com.

-However, if you’re going to go this route, you’ll likely require additional insurance to your standard car insurance.
+However, if you’re going to go this route, you’ll likely require additional ride sharing insurance coverage on top of your standard car insurance.

 Does your small business need insurance?